 Conservation Partners and Projects

-At Reid Park Zoo we are actively involved with conservation programs around the world.
-With your help, we are able to address a wide range of issues that impact animals in the wild.
+Your visits and support of Reid Park Zoo make it possible for the Zoo to be actively involved with conservation programs around the world.
 Here are the projects we are working on with our colleagues now:

 Tanzania Conservation Research Program

-Reid Park Zoo has had a personal relationship with Charles and Lara Foley over the last decade.
+Reid Park Zoo has had a personal relationship with Charles and Lara Foley over the two decades.
 Their in-situ conservation efforts related to African elephants have been inspirational.
 Over the last few years, they have been working to create habitat corridors for elephants to move outside the park as they search for water and food.
 They have found new ways to collaborate with local people and create a community-based approach to protect the elephants.
-To date over 1 million acres of habitat around the Tarangire National Park have been protected.
+To date over 2 million acres of habitat around the Tarangire National Park have been protected.

 Click here to learn more about how you can help protect wild elephants.